w-deere/Techshell/README.md

-**This peoject was done in our second year of college, during our Systems Programming class.**
+**This project was done in our second year of college, during our Systems Programming class.**